arabporr/Signature_To_Graph/README.md

 - ```l_res``` : The elucidian distance (in pixles) between two adjacent nodes of the result low resolution graph.
 Note that since we have some nodes for junctions, the distance between a junction node and a normal node can be lower !
 It is not required and has a default value of 80.

 Example : ```l_res=120```

+## References
+The original owner of this code is @DIVA-DIA and this code is a compact version of the same code which can be executed in colab.
+The link to their repository is here : ```https://github.com/DIVA-DIA/SkeletonGraph```